 In October of 1947, the House Un-American Activities Committee subpoenaed ten filmmakers to testify about their alleged subversive political beliefs.
-After these “Hollywood Ten” refused to testify, exercising their First Amendment privileges, they were cited for contempt of Congress, for which they were ultimately imprisoned and blacklisted – prevented from gainful employment – by the Hollywood studios and broadcast networks.
-By 1951, as the result of ongoing Congressional hearings, hundreds more were blacklisted, harassed, driven from their jobs, and in some cases from their homes.
-Today, those Congressional witch hunts and episodes of “Red-baiting” are universally discredited as an official abuse of official power.
-Indeed, the history of the blacklist era has come to stand for demagoguery, censorship, and political despotism; and the blacklisting, persecution, and jailing of American citizens for their political beliefs – or their perceived political beliefs – is regarded as a shameful chapter in modern American history.
+After these “Hollywood Ten” refused to testify, exercising their First Amendment Privileges, they were cited for contempt of Congress, for which they were ultimately imprisoned and blacklisted – prevented from gainful employment – by the Hollywood studios and broadcast networks.
+By 1951, as a result of ongoing Congressional hearings, hundreds more were blacklisted, harassed, or driven from their jobs, and in some cases from their homes.

+Jenny Holzer’s work is represented in museums, public spaces, and private collections throughout the world.
+Holzer addresses herself to the public forum and envisions her audience as the public at large.
 Part poet and part sculptor, Holzer has combined text and form to create a sculptural environment in a garden setting that resonates with unsettling meaning.
-Research into the period generated hundreds of quotes from which Holzer chose the dozens that have been inscribed in stone to remind us of that past, and to inspire vigilance and personal responsibility in exercising, upholding, and defending the civil liberties granted to individuals under the Constitution of the United States and the Bill of Rights.
+Her research into the period generated hundreds of quotes from which she chose the dozens that have been inscribed in stone to remind us of that past and to inspire vigilance and personal responsibility in exercising, upholding and defending the civil liberties granted to individuals under the Constitution of the United States and the Bill of Rights.

 The planting design was created by Professor Achva Benzinberg Stein, FASLA.

 Blacklist, 1999.
 A Public Work by Jenny Holzer.
 Collection of Fisher Museum of Art, University of Southern California.
 This work is a gift of The First Amendment/Blacklist Project Committee.

 A video introduction to Blacklist